kranthikumarkaranam/Genie/README.md

-# Full-Featured E-Commerce App 📱
+<h1 align="center" id="title">Full-Featured E-Commerce App 📱</h1>

-I developed a comprehensive E-Commerce mobile application using React Native, designed to provide a seamless shopping experience on both Android and iOS platforms.
-The app includes a wide range of advanced features:
+<p align="center" id="description" > I developed a comprehensive E-Commerce mobile application using React Native, designed to provide a seamless shopping experience on both Android and iOS platforms.
+The app includes a wide range of advanced features.</p>

 Product Listings 📋: Users can browse a wide range of products with detailed descriptions, pricing, and images.
 The interface allows easy navigation between different product categories.